-Always write your bio in the third person to avoid sounding big-headed and write as concisely as possible.
+Always write your bio in third person to avoid sounding big-headed and write as concisely as possible.
 A good place to start is by giving yourself some kind of title.
-Perhaps you consider yourself to be ‘the online course selling guru’; this may seem disingenuous but what you’re actually saying is ‘i believe in myself’.
-In showing a willingness to put your reputation on the line you will spark a sense of trust and credibility.
+Perhaps you consider yourself to be ‘the online course selling guru’; this may go against everything you know but psychologically this has a lot of power.
+In referring to yourself as an expert you’re showing that you believe in yourself and that you’re willing to put your reputation on the line.
+It’s that confidence that will spark a sense of trust and credibility in your customers.

 Another key factor to address is your ability to achieve the results you say you will in your course.
 Did you create a magic course sales page template that increased your sales by 50%?
-Or did you teach people how to sell their online courses face-to-face and now you want to share it with the world?
-Whatever you put here, you need to prove you are the person who will provide a solution that will solve your students’ problems.
+Or maybe you’ve travelled the world teaching entrepreneurs how to sell their online courses face-to-face and now you want to share it with everyone else?
+Whatever you put here, you need to prove you are the person who will provide a solution that will solve your customers’ problems.

-You may then want to move into your motivation for offering your course or expertise.
-This helps to create a connection with your students as people respond to altruism.
+Aside from your expertise, you may want to include a little bit about your motivation for offering your course or expertise.
+This helps to create a connection with your learners as people respond to altruism.
 Giving your knowledge to others is wholly unselfish, so tap into your feelings around this.

-Other ways to demonstrate your credibility through your bio is to with this is to list out your work history, speaking engagements/appearances, awards and achievements then choose those most relevant to the course you’re offering.
+Another way to demonstrate your credibility through your bio, is to list out your work history, speaking engagements/appearances, awards and achievements then choose those most relevant to the course you’re offering.

 If you’ve worked with any major brands or spoken at any industry conferences then include these too.
 Remember you can always summarise by saying things like, ‘Over the past 5 years Kaine has spoken at over 20 industry-leading elearning events’.

-Social proof demonstrates is key to demonstrating that your course is actually effective in helping people achieve their goals.
+Social proof demonstrates that your course is actually effective in helping people achieve their goals.
 Does your course bring the value you said it would?
 This section should prove it.

 Reviews are a powerful and compelling part of the customer sales journey – hearing reviews from other customers can influence a purchase, so much so that a negative review can be enough to stop someone from moving forward with a purchase.
 This demonstrates just how important it is to be receptive to feedback and deliver high-quality content.